huggingface/hf-endpoints-documentation/docs/source/support/pricing.md

 ## CPU Instances

 The table below shows currently available CPU instances and their hourly pricing.
-If the instance type cannot be selected in the application, you need to [request a quota](mailto:api-enterprise@huggingface.co?subject=Quota%20increase%20HF%20Endpoints&body=Hello,%0D%0A%0D%0AI%20would%20like%20to%20request%20access/quota%20increase%20for%20[INSTANCE%20TYPE]%20for%20the%20following%20account%20[HF%20ACCOUNT].) to use it.
+If the instance type cannot be selected in the application, you need to [request quota](https://endpoints.huggingface.co/contact) to use it.

 | Provider | Instance Type | Instance Size | Hourly rate | vCPUs | Memory | Architecture                                |
 | -------- | ------------- | ------------- | ----------- | ----- | ------ | ------------------------------------------- |